airblade/quo_vadis/README.md

 ## Quick Start

+If this takes you more than 5 minutes, you can have your money back ;)

 Install and run the generator: add `gem 'quo_vadis'` to your Gemfile and run `rails generate quo_vadis:install`.

 Edit and run the generated migration to add authentication columns: `rake db:migrate`.
 Note the migration (currently) assumes you already have a `User` model.